November 30th

 Meaning of the subhAShita:

-Female goat fight; rituals/ceremonies for ascetics; roar of clouds early in the morning; quarrel between a couple - do not yield any results.
+Female goat fights; rituals/ceremonies for ascetics; the roar of clouds early in the morning; and a quarrel between a couple - (all these) do not yield any results.

 Commentary:

-Ram fights were common in the olden days.
-But a fight between two female goats is unheard of.
+Ram (male goats) fights were common in the olden days.
+But a battle between two does (female goats) is unheard of.
 They don't have the horns needed for fighting.

-Ascetics are those people have given up everything and do not have any ties.
-An elaborate ceremony or rituals after they pass on is not essential.
-(In fact, they would have finished performing their own last rites before taking up sanyāsa!)
+Ascetics are those people who have given up everything and do not have any ties.
+Elaborate ceremonies or rituals after they pass on are not essential.
+(As a matter of fact, they would have finished performing their own last rites before taking up sanyāsa!)

 Thunderous clouds of the early morning do not last long.
 They melt away as soon as the first ray of sun touches them.
-All the noise they made would be for no good reason.
+All the noise they made would have been for no good reason.

 Finally, a rift between a husband and wife is useless.
 If the couple does not come to a common ground, or if they do not agree to disagree and move on, life will not be pleasant.
-Also, in due course, children will be bearing the brunt.
+Also, in due course, children will have to bear the brunt of the quarrel between their parents.
 On all accounts, a quarrel between a husband and wife is simply futile!!

 Do not indulge in wasteful efforts.